lawrencerowland/Data-Model-for-Project-Frameworks/Project-frameworks-by-using-NLP-with-Python-libraries/name.md

 | Decommissioning ns-tast-gd-026.pdf.txt                                       |
 | Design Safety Assurance ns-tast-gd-057.pdf.txt                               |
 | *full list in appendix*                                |

 +++
+# Business challenge
+- Project structure is often copied from project to project
+	- sometimes not fit for purpose
+	- sometimes more heavy-weight than needed
+- Project plans, strategies and controls are often created separately
+# Business motivation
+- ensure project characteristics make their way into project controls
+- track only the project features that are important
+- standardise early consultation across multiple stakeholders and standards
+- consistently apply research-findings to improve project performance
+# Use Cases
+ 1. Set-up project in new business area
+ 2. Set-up project where there are diverse stakeholders and business languages
+ 3. Refresh organisation's project-model if track-record is poor
+ 4. up-skill project teams in flexible data-models and machine-learning.
++++
 # Methods
 ## Automated Keyword extraction